PacktPublishing/Full-Stack-Web-Development-with-Remix/13-deferring-loader-data/bee-rich/README.md

 }
 ```

 Similarly, the `updateExpense` function now also creates a `ExpenseLog` object.
-We again use a single transaction to ensure that the `expenseLog` object is only created if the `expense` object is successfully updated.
+We again use a single transaction to ensure that the `expenseLog` object is only created if the `expense` object is successfully updated (and wise versa).

 7. **Update the invoice utility functions**